Click for common questions & answers

 Question 6: When may I get a student parking permit?

 Student parking permits are always available in each of the Security Offices on each of the campuses.
 Student permits expire on June 30 each year with new permits effective July 1.
-You may also obtain them at the campus Libraries.

 Question 7: Do I need to request and pay for a parking permit if I am only registered for one class?